Anzac Day Frequently Asked Questions

 A. The Australian War Memorial and Transport Canberra will be providing free bus services to and from the Dawn Service and National Ceremony.
 For all information and to register to ride please go to www.transport.act.gov.au

 Q. I am elderly and will require a wheelchair during the ceremony.
 Can I borrow one from the Memorial?

 A. Unfortunately the Memorial is unable to lend out wheelchairs for the Dawn Service or National Ceremony.

 Q. I am organising a local Anzac Day Ceremony.
 Can you help/provide advice?

-A. Information and advice for organising commemorative ceremonies is listed on the Department of Veterans’ Affairs website: http://www.anzacportal.dva.gov.au/events/conduct
+A. Information and advice for organising commemorative ceremonies is available on the Department of Veterans’ Affairs website: http://www.anzacportal.dva.gov.au/events/conduct

-A. Recordings of the Last Post, the Rouse, the Australian and New Zealand national anthems, and the relevant hymns can be found on the Department of Veterans’ Affairs website: http://www.anzacportal.dva.gov.au/events/conduct
+A. Recordings of the Last Post, Rouse, Australian and New Zealand National anthems and relevant hymns can be found on the Department of Veterans’ Affairs website: http://www.anzacportal.dva.gov.au/events/conduct

 Q. I would like to attend an Anzac Day Ceremony overseas.
 Can you provide any further information?
 Are there any battlefield tours that include this?